jazzband/django-admin-sortable/README.rst

 django-admin-sortable is currently used in production.

-What’s new in 2.1.12?
+What’s new in 2.1.13?
 ~~~~~~~~~~~~~~~~~~~~~

--  Fixed multiple list filter issue that was causing incorrect sortable objects to be displayed
+-  Fixed an issue when sorting was performed on an object referenced by a raw_id field

 Future
 ~~~~~~